rgkarthicbalaji/carkparkapp/README.md

 # Note:
 1. Customer has to wait for his hourslot time to complete to perform reallocate, but he is allowed to perform cancel any time.

+2. Auto Reallocate logic is created as such:
-2. There is a 30 minutes grace period for a customer to reallocate, post allocation.
-If the customer does not perform either reallocate or cancel within this grace period, auto reallocate happens with the same hourslot which same customer has early provided during previous booking.
+There is a 30 minutes grace period for a customer to reallocate, post usage of his overall hourslot allocation & usage.
+If the customer does not perform either reallocate or cancel within this grace period, auto reallocate happens with the same hourslot which customer has early provided during previous booking.

 # Application Design